-The health benefits of lentils include a high protein content, improved digestion, a healthy heart, diabetes control, control of cancer, weight loss, a solution for anemia, and better electrolytic activity due to potassium.
-It is good for pregnant women, the prevention of atherosclerosis, and it helps in maintaining a healthy nervous system.
+The health benefits of lentils may include improved digestion, a healthy heart, diabetes control, cancer management, weight loss, prevention of anemia, and better electrolytic activity due to potassium.
+They are a good source of protein and are great for pregnant women.
+They may aid in the prevention of atherosclerosis and in maintaining a healthy nervous system.

 Lentils can be consumed with or without the husk.
-Prior to the invention of milling machines, lentils were eaten with the husk.
+Prior to the invention of milling machines, they were eaten with the husk.
 The husk contains the highest amount of dietary fiber.
 After the milling process was invented, the husk or skin was removed and the dietary fiber in lentils disappeared.
-Some of the popular kinds of lentils include black lentils, red lentils, brown lentils, mung bean, yellow split peas, yellow lentils, macachiados lentils, French green lentils, black-eyed pea, kidney beans, soya beans, and many more varieties.
-Each country has its own native group of lentils, which are more or less similar and provide the same benefits.

-Lentils with a high protein content are considered a cheap source of protein.
+Lentils with a high protein content are considered an inexpensive source of protein.
 They are a rich source of essential amino acids like isoleucine and lysine.
 They are also a good source of micronutrients such as vitamins and minerals.

 Nutritional Value of Lentils

 Lentils contain the highest amount of protein originating from any plant.
-The amount of protein found in lentils is up to 35%, which is comparable to red meat, poultry, fish, and dairy products.
-Lentils contain carbohydrates (15-25 grams per 100 grams).
+The amount of protein found in them is up to 35%, which is comparable to red meat, poultry, fish, and dairy products.
+As per the USDA, raw lentils contain carbohydrates (15-25 grams per 100 grams).
 They are a good source of dietary fiber and also have a low amount of calories.
-Other nutritious components found are molybdenum, folate, tryptophan, manganese, iron, phosphorous, copper, vitamin B1, and potassium.
+Other nutritious components found are molybdenum, folate, tryptophan, manganese, iron, phosphorus, copper, vitamin B1, and potassium.

 Lentils are also another source of phytochemicals and phenols.
 Both of these organic chemicals are known to provide health benefits, but the mechanism behind their work is yet to be determined.
 Often, lentils and meat are compared for their effectiveness and many people vote for meat as the best source of protein.
 It is true that lentils do not contain all the amino acids, but they do have less fat content when compared with meat.